in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

+We are creating a course object with the updated details and calling the appropriate method on the `CourseDataService`.
+Once the request is successful, we are redirecting the user to the course listing page using `this.props.history.push('/courses')`.

 > Congratulations!
 You are reading an article from a series of 50+ articles on Spring Boot and Microservices.
 We also have 20+ projects on our Github repository.
 For the complete set of 50+ articles and code examples, [click here](http://www.springboottutorial.com/spring-boot-tutorials-for-beginners).

 ## Next Steps

+You can pursue our amazing courses on Full Stack Development and Microservices.
+You get 30 day No Questions asked Refund if you do not like these courses!

 [![Image](/images/Course-Go-Full-Stack-With-Spring-Boot-and-React.png "Go Full Stack with Spring Boot and React")](https://www.udemy.com/full-stack-application-with-spring-boot-and-react/?couponCode=SBT-2019){:target="_blank"}

 [![Image](/images/Course-Go-Full-Stack-With-SpringBoot-And-Angular.png "Go Full Stack with Spring Boot and Angular")](https://www.udemy.com/full-stack-application-development-with-spring-boot-and-angular/?couponCode=SBT-2019){:target="_blank"}